The most unusual museums in Georgia. Museum of Stalinism.

 There are very few museums like the Museum of Stalinism in Georgia.
 That is why you should visit this unique place.
 The museum includes the house where Joseph Stalin was born, as well as a building with a tower and a private train car.
 The museum itself is full of personal belongings, manuscripts, and documents.
 If you are a fan of Stalin's work, then by no means pass by this place.

-The museum includes the memorial house where Joseph Vissarionovich Stalin (1879-1953), a statesman and politician of the Soviet period, was born, as well as an exhibition building with a tower and Stalin's personal carriage with the interior, on which he traveled to Tehran, Yalta and Potsdam.
-The museum contains Stalin's personal belongings, the Kremlin cabinet, manuscripts, gifts from various countries of the world, a mask taken from his face after his death (by Manizer), paintings (U. Japaridze, L. Gudiashvili, E. Akhvlediani, G. Totibadze, K. Magalashvili, Ap Kutateladze, A. Bletkin, V. Serov, D. Maisashvili, S. Semenov and others).
+The museum includes a memorial house where the statesman and politician of the Soviet period Joseph Vissarionovich Stalin (1879-1953) was born, as well as an exhibition building with a tower and Stalin's personal carriage with an interior, in which he traveled to Tehran, Yalta and Potsdam.
+The museum contains Stalin's personal belongings, the Kremlin office, manuscripts, gifts from various countries, a mask removed from his face after his death (author - Manizer), canvases (U. Japaridze, L. Gudiashvili, E. Akhvlediani, G. Totibadze, K. Magalashvili, Ap.
+Kutateladze, A. Bletkin, V. Serov, D. Maisashvili, S. Semenov and others).

-The fact that the museum was opened during Stalin's lifetime, in 1937, when the repression of the Bolshevik regime became particularly brutal, is also noteworthy.
+It is also noteworthy that the museum was opened during Stalin’s lifetime, in 1937, when the repressions of the Bolshevik regime became especially brutal.

 Born in Gori, Joseph Vissarionovich Dzhugashvili was sent by his mother to study at an Orthodox seminary at the age of 11.
-For his anti-Tsarist views in the seminary he was nicknamed "Koba", after the famous Georgian robber and brigand.
-He stopped his studies early and became involved in revolutionary activities.
+For his anti-tsarist views, he was nicknamed "Koba" at the seminary, after the famous Georgian robber and bandit.
+He left his studies early and became involved in revolutionary activities.

-In 1903, after the split in Social Democracy, he joined the Bolshevik faction led by Lenin.
-In order to finance the party he robbed banks.
-In 1812 he became a member of the central committee and took the name of Stalin, which means "man of steel".
+In 1903, after a split in the Social Democracy, he joined the Bolshevik faction led by Lenin.
+He robbed banks to finance the party.
+In 1812, he became a member of the central committee and took the name Stalin, which means "steel man."
 He edited the Bolshevik newspaper Pravda.
-In 1913 he was exiled to Siberia, but in 1917 he returned to Petrograd and played a key role during the Bolshevik coup.
+In 1913, he was exiled to Siberia, and in 1917 he returned to Petrograd and played a key role during the Bolshevik coup.

-In 1924, after Lenin's death, Stalin seized the reins of state power and announced a ruthless struggle against the opposition.
-In 1936-1938 at his direction, under the guise of industrialization and collectivization, show trials were held, during which millions of people were found "guilty" and sentenced to death or exiled to the "gulags" of Siberia.
+In 1924, after Lenin's death, Stalin seized the reins of power and declared a ruthless struggle against the opposition.
+In 1936-1938, on his orders, under the pretext of industrialization and collectivization, show trials were held, during which millions of people were found "guilty" and sentenced to death or sent to the "gulags" of Siberia.

-After victory in World War II, which in the Soviet Union was called the Great Patriotic War, Stalin extended the repressive Communist regime to the countries of Eastern Europe that the Red Army had "liberated."
-Europe was divided into two parts and, in the words of Winston Churchill, they were separated from each other by an "iron curtain.
+After victory in World War II, which in the Soviet Union was called the Great Patriotic War, Stalin extended the repressive communist regime to the countries of Eastern Europe, which the Red Army "liberated".
+Europe was divided into two parts, separated from each other by an "iron curtain", according to Winston Churchill.

 Log in to leave a comment